- Find a Trail

-The western segment of the Palouse to Cascades State Park Trail runs 110 miles between Cedar Falls and the Columbia River.
+The western segment of the Palouse to Cascades State Park Trail runs 111 miles between Cedar Falls and the Columbia River.
 In this section (formerly known as Iron Horse State Park), most of surface comprises well-packed crushed rock, except for the 20 miles of loose sand in the U.S. Army Yakima Training Center.
 State trailheads are located at Cedar Falls, Twin Falls, Hyak, Easton, South Cle Elum, Thorp, Ellensburg West, Ellensburg East, Kittitas, Army West, and Army East.
-In this segment, four trailside primitive campsites are also available: two between Cedar Falls and Hyak and two between Hyak and Easton and one between South Cle Elum and Thorp.
+In this segment, five trailside primitive campsites are also available: two between Cedar Falls and Hyak, two between Hyak and Easton and one between South Cle Elum and Thorp.

-As the trail continues, it crosses a half dozen canyons on trestles with sweeping mountain vistas and bores through the 100-year-old tunnel at Snoqualmie Pass to Hyak.
+As the trail continues, it crosses a half dozen canyons on three trestles with sweeping mountain vistas and bores through the 100-year-old tunnel at Snoqualmie Pass to Hyak.
 Some bicyclists shuttle between Cedar Falls and Hyak to take advantage of a downhill run.
 (Note that the Snoqualmie Tunnel is closed every year from November 1st to May 2st due to ice potentially falling from the ceiling.)

 The eastern slope of the Cascades contains sparser vegetation—a product of the dryer climate on this side of the mountains.
 The trail skirts two lakes—Keechelus and Easton—that store irrigation water for the region.
-Later, the trail descends the secluded Upper Yakima Canyon, where pedestrians must sign a waiver to enter two tunnels.
+Later, the trail descends the secluded Upper Yakima Canyon, where pedestrians can enter two tunnels.